John Ritter, San Diego mountains

 (excerpt from The Boy Who Saved Baseball)

 "I wrote this story because I have a strong personal belief that the farther removed we are from the earth, the less loving, caring, and nurturing we are toward each other.
-When we view the land and its resources as products, as a way to boost our personal wealth, we not only lose touch with nature, but with our humanity as well.
+As young Jack Dillon (who turns out to be Cruz de la Cruz's great grandfather) learned in The Desperado Who Stole Baseball, and as we all learn in The Boy, when we view the land and its resources as products, as a way to boost our personal wealth, we not only lose touch with nature, but with our humanity as well.
 I see this trend increasing, and it’s sad because it’s so unnecessary.
-This earth certainly provides enough to go around, but in our culture, sharing has always lagged behind accumulation, which is driven by fear and pride, not necessity." —John Ritter, 2006
+This earth certainly provides enough to go around, but in our culture, sharing has always lagged behind accumulation, which is driven by fear and pride, not necessity." —John Ritter, 2011